Manual Therapy: The Safe, Non-Invasive, and Effective Way to Treat Pain

 Contact Grelot Physical Therapy to get started:

-Our Mobile physical therapists are some of the most dedicated professionals in the area.
+If you are living in Mobile and are looking for a physical therapist, Grelot has some of the most dedicated professionals in the area.
 They are movement experts, equipped in diagnosing and treating painful conditions.
 After your physical evaluation, our physical therapist will create an individualized treatment plan based on your specific needs.
 Some targeted exercises may focus on improving strength and balance, while others may focus more on improving your range of motion.
 All exercises and treatments will be based around the same goal – improving your overall function.